diovisgood/diovisgood.github.io/index.md

 ### Challenges

-First challenge is that GeoTIFF files are typically very huge.
+First challenge was that GeoTIFF files are typically very huge.
 For example: `40,000 x 50,000` pixels, `RGBA`, with file sizes 1...3 Gb.

 Typically, the [GDAL](https://gdal.org/) library is used to work with GeoTIFF,